blasrodri/spaceship-go/src/preface.md

 There is also a Youtube channel called **just for func**, which I also highly recommend.
 It was particularly useful to prepare the groundwork for the `Context` chapter.
 Thanks to its creator, Francesc Campoy.

+The cover of the book is based on original work from [egonelbre gophers repo](https://github.com/egonelbre/gophers)